AdobeDocs/experience-manager-core-components.en/help/email/components/experience-fragment.md

 Notice that the structure below `/content/experience-fragments/wknd` mirrors the structure of `/content/wknd`.

-In this case, if the Email Experience Fragment component `/content/experience-fragments/wknd/us/en/footerTextXf` is placed on a template, the localized pages created based on that template will automatically render the localized experience fragment that corresponds to the localized content page.
+In this case, if the Email Experience Fragment component `/content/experience-fragments/wknd/us/en/footerTextXf` is placed on a template, the localized pages created based on that template will automatically render the localized Experience Fragment that corresponds to the localized content page.

 So if you navigate to a content page under `/content/wknd/ch/de` that uses the same template, `/content/experience-fragments/wknd/ch/de/footerTextXf` will be rendered instead of `/content/experience-fragments/wknd/us/en/footerTextXf`.